 Care Corner Family Service Centre (Queenstown) was our pioneer ELP site and have been a great partner since 2014.
 In 2017, ELP expanded to Prison Fellowship Singapore‘s Care Club, Beyond Social Services‘ Healthy Start Child Development Centre and Singapore Anglican Community Services‘ Family Care Centre.

-In 2018, ELP is running at 5 sites through Beyond Social Services, Prison Fellowship Singapore and FaithActs.
+In 2018 and 2019, ELP is running at 5 sites through Beyond Social Services, Prison Fellowship Singapore and FaithActs.

 See Prison Fellowship Singapore‘s Experience here: